injashkin/md-pug-to-html/README.md

 As a result, a `docs` directory will be created, which will contain HTML pages converted from Markdown files.

-Also, two files will be created that may be useful to you:
+Also, two files will be created:

-- file `src/data/link-list.pug`, which will contain an array of objects.
+- the file `src/data/link-list.pug` contains an array of objects.
 This array can be used to create a list of links to articles in blog format.
 How to do this, see [Advanced way](#advanced-way).

-- file `src/article/index.pug` with the Pug template, according to which all HTML pages are formatted.
-You can change the template and restart the `npm run start` command again.
+- the file `src/article/index.pug` contains a Pug template.
+It is this template that uses the MdPugToHtml converter to create HTML pages.
+You can change the template and run the `npm run start` command again.
 The articles will be reformatted according to the new template.

 ### Advanced way